swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 The general form of a loop is:

 ~~~
-for element in variable:
+for variable in collection:
-    do things with element
+    do things with variable
 ~~~

 Using the oxygen example above, the loop might look like this: